Department of English, Linguistics, and Communication

 305 – Creative Writing: Fiction (3)

-Prerequisite: English 302 or permission of the instructor.
+Prerequisite: ENGL 302 or permission of the instructor.
 An intermediate workshop focused on narrative techniques and writing short fiction.

 306 – Topics in Writing (3)

 Practice in writing in certain styles and forms.
-Consult Schedule of Courses for specific t
+Consult Schedule of Courses for specific topics and prerequisites.

 307 – The Writing Process (3)